golemhq/golem/docs/source/custom-actions.md

 Custom Actions
 ==================================================

 There are times when simple actions like *click* or *send keys* are not enough and more complex actions are required.
-Also, when a group of actions are repeated over many tests, they should be grouped into a single function and written once.
+Also, when a group of actions are repeated over many tests, they should be grouped into a single function and written once in a single place.
 This greatly improves the maintenance of the tests.

 This custom functions/actions should be defined inside the pages.

 **Let's see a simple example**

-Consider the case of making a login.
+Consider the case of making a login to a web application.
 It usually takes 3 or more steps and is used in almost all the tests.
 So instead of repeating the same steps, test after test, we can define a 'login' function inside the login page, like so:

 **login.py**
 ```python